Aantrreksh/sql-query/geospatial_analytics.md

 # Geospatial analytics
 {: #geospatial_analytics}

+{{site.data.keyword.sqlquery_full}} is deprecated.
+As of 18 February 2024 you can't create new instances, and access to free instances will be removed.
+Existing Standard plan instances are supported until 18 January 2025.
+Any instances that still exist on that date will be deleted.
+{: deprecated}

 Geospatial SQL functions allow developers to efficiently index and perform calculations on geospatial data.
-The combination of geospatial analytic functions with the serverless form factor of {{site.data.keyword.sqlquery_full}} makes it easy to build location analytics solutions with your data in the cloud.
+The combination of geospatial analytic functions with the serverless form factor of {{site.data.keyword.sqlquery_short}} makes it easy to build location analytics solutions with your data in the cloud.

 [Getting Started with {{site.data.keyword.sqlquery_short}} Geospatial](https://github.com/IBM-Cloud/data/wiki/Getting-Started-with-SQL-Query-Geospatial) shows you how to use {{site.data.keyword.sqlquery_short}} to analyze geospatial data.